Chi (magazine)

 Chi (Italian for "Who") is an Italian weekly gossip magazine geared towards a female viewership published in Milan, Italy.

-History and profile
+History

 Chi was established in 1995.
 The magazine, published weekly, is based in Segrate, Milan.
 The publisher of the weekly is Arnoldo Mondadori Editore.
 The company is headed by Marina Berlusconi, Silvio Berlusconi’s older daughter.
 Alfonso Signorini is the editor of the weekly.

 In 2004 Chi sold 524,482 copies.
 The magazine had a circulation of 503,984 copies in 2007.
-In 2010 its circulation was 403,599 copies.
+In 2010 its circulation was down to 403,599 copies.

 Photo of Diana, Princess of Wales

 The magazine came under criticism for publishing a picture of Diana, Princess of Wales, taken as she was dying.
 The photo, which is black-and-white, depicts Diana receiving oxygen in the wreckage of the vehicle in which she died on 31 August 1997.
 The picture was taken from the book Lady Diana : L'enquete criminelle by Jean-Michel Caradec'h.
 Despite the criticism, the editor of the magazine defended their decision to publish it.